How to choose a Field Hockey Stick

-The Harrow Supreme 15 Field Hockey Stick is a junior mould stick made for the youngest players.
+The Harrow Supreme 15 Field Hockey Stick is a junior molded stick made for the youngest players.

 Intermediate: The best ticket to the next level.
 Harrow Intermediate sticks continue to focus on control but introduce a key element of power to elevate your game.
 Recommended for players 10-13 years old with 1-2 years of playing experience.

-The Harrow Arrow 45 Field Hockey Stick is the perfect tool for players transitioning to the next level.
+The Harrow Summit 35 Field Hockey Stick and Paragon 45 are the perfect tools for players transitioning to the next level.

 Advanced: The best of both worlds.
 Harrow Advanced Sticks offer an even balance of power and control helping players continuously improve their skills.
 Recommended for players 13+ years old with 2+ years of experience.

-The Harrow Bowie 75 Field Hockey Stick is an Advanced stick, made for developing players ready for that extra element of power.
+The Harrow Summit 65 or Paragon 75 are advanced sticks, made for developing players ready for that extra element of power.

 The most popular materials used in a stick are Carbon, Fiberglass, Wood, and Aramid.
 Each Component creates different effects in the stick.